armanbilge/calico/docs/index.md

 Notice that this scheduling strategy guarantees glitch-free rendering.
 Because all tasks triggered by an event must complete before the view re-renders, the user will never see inconsistent state in the UI.

 However, there are certain situations where you may want the browser to re-render in the middle of a task.
 In these cases, simply sequence an `IO.cede` operation.
-This will temporarily yield control flow back to the browser, so that it may re-render the UI, before resuming the task.
+This will temporarily yield control flow back to the browser so that it may re-render the UI, before resuming the task.

 ```scala
 updateComponentA *> // doesn't render yet